She Dances

-She Dances is a 2025 comedy drama film directed by Rick Gomez in his directorial debut, from a screenplay by Gomez and Steve Zahn.
+She Dances is a 2025 American comedy drama film directed by Rick Gomez in his directorial debut, from a screenplay by Gomez and Steve Zahn.
 It stars Zahn, Ethan Hawke, Sonequa Martin-Green, Mackenzie Ziegler, Rosemarie DeWitt and Audrey Zahn.

-The film had its world premiere at Tribeca Festival on June 5, 2025.
+The film had its world premiere at Tribeca Festival on June 5, 2025, and was released in the United States on March 27, 2026.

 Premise

 A struggling father attempts to reconnect with his daughter while serving as her chaperone at a dance competition.